Kianoush-h/Zoom-Attendance-List/README.md

 In the following example, we create a dictionary named switcher to store all the switch-like cases.
-We use the following part to find the month name to set it in the search section of the page.
+We use the following part to find the month name to set it in the page's search section.

 ```
 def month_text(argument):